stamen/media-harvesters/README.md

     INSTAGRAM_ACCESS_TOKEN=1234456.1234567.13423546766708
     ```
 0. The harvester is all setup to run against Instagram.
 Change to the root harvester directory, the one with the `Makefile` in it.
 To run locally type `foreman run instagram`.
-The CLI node app queries Instagram API for an array of circles covering each park.
+The CLI node app queries the Instagram API for an array of circles covering each park.

 0. The app saves harvested photos to the table `instagram_photos`